microsoft/Cloud-PAW-Management/README.md

 # Introduction
 Privileged Access Workstation ([PAW](https://aka.ms/paw)) management is a cumbersome task.
-So, this application seeks to simplify that by automating processes to reduce human error.
+So, this application seeks to simplify that by automating processes to reduce human error as well as the advanced security expertiese that ususally is requred to deploy and manage PAWs and [SPA](https://aka.ms/spa) architectures.
 This application is meant to manage end to end management of PAWs, from lifecycle management (on-board/decommission) to SILO management.

 This application is meant to operate with a managed identity but supports multiple authentication methods to access the Microsoft Graph API.